sd17fall/softdes.web/lecture-notes.md

 * Ask for help.
 Don't waste too much of your time on being stuck.

-This course teaches several levels.
+This course teaches several levels:

 - *Tools* such as the `git`, the Atom text editor, how to use the command line.
 - *Practices*
 - *Concepts*